susanBuck/notes/07_Command_Line/03_Windows-Cmder.md

 Download Cmder from this URL: <https://s3.amazonaws.com/making-the-internet/cmder-dwa15-v2.zip>

-Extract the resulting .zip file to `C:\Program Files` (Right click the zip file, Choose Extract all.)
+Extract the downloaded .zip file to `C:\Program Files` (Right click the zip file, Choose Extract all.)

 Extraction may take a few minutes.